Substack

 Freshta Jalalzai

-is an Afghan-American journalist with a postgraduate degree in politics from Columbia University’s Graduate School of Journalism.
+is a journalist and writer with a postgraduate degree in politics from Columbia University’s Graduate School of Journalism.
 Her work focuses on war, historical memory, and post-conflict transitions, with a particular emphasis on the implications of U.S. foreign policy in Afghanistan as well as in the wider South and Central Asia region.

 photo: Claudia Shute (RFE/RL)